Asset Allocation: Equity, Fixed Income and Cash

 Bond Example

 So pretty cool, we loan out some money, we collect a fixed interest payment each year, and then we get our money back.
-Fixed income has some risk, the issuer could go bankrupt, federal reserve interest rate changes could impact the value of your bond, but all in all, it has generally been a less volatile asset class than equities, though it has historically grown in value more slowly than equities.
+Fixed income has some risk, the issuer could go bankrupt, federal reserve interest rate changes could impact the value of our bond, but all in all, it has generally been a less volatile asset class than equities, though it has historically grown in value more slowly than equities.

 Cash

-Asset Allocation: How do you decide?
+Asset Allocation: How do we decide?

 Now that we know the 3 key asset classes, we need to decide how to allocate the investments in our portfolio amongst the 3 asset classes.
 This is called asset allocation.
 At this point, I’d love to give you the magic formula that will make you wealthy, but the truth is this is a complex decision.
 Let’s talk about the factors that go into this decision.